KatherineMichel/creating-a-self-hosted-church-website/administration/jekyll-admin.md

 Paste the contents of the blog post template into the new file
 ![](images/paste-into-new-file.jpg)

 In the "Name your file" box, using the exact format (yyyy-mm-dd-blog-post-title.markdown), input the year, month, day, then blog post title, separated by hyphens (exclude other punctuation from the title such as apostrophes).
-In the body of the file, replace the generic "Front matter" with the information for this blog post (for example: change Title to the real title); under the "Front matter," type or copy and paste your blog post text.
+In the body of the file, replace the generic "front matter" with the information for this blog post (for example: change Title to the real title); under the "front matter," type or copy and paste your blog post text.
 If you do compose your post directly in the file, keep in mind that you may want to copy and save the body before clicking "Commit new file" so that if the browser has a connection error, your work is not lost.
 ![](images/new-blog-post.jpg)

 When you are happy with your post, scroll to the bottom of the page.
 Optionally, leave a commit message.
 Click the green "Commit new file" button